hydal/policies/privacy-policy.md

   screen resolution, operating system name and version, device manufacturer and model, and language.

 * __Cookie and tracking technology data__, such as pages visited.

+3. How We Use Data

+__a.
+Personal Data__.
+We use Personal Data to: (i) provide the Services; (ii) promote, analyze and improve our products, systems and tools.
+Examples of how we may use Personal Data include:

+* To respond to inquiries, send service notices and provide customer support;
+* To develop new products;
+* To send marketing communications;
+* To improve or modify our Services; and
+* To conduct aggregate analysis and develop business intelligence that enable us to operate, protect, make informed decisions, and report on the performance of, our business.

+__b.
+Other Data__.
+We may use Other Data for a range of different purposes, provided we comply with applicable law.
+In some countries (for example, European Economic Area countries), local legal regimes may require us to treat some or all of Other Data as “personal data” under applicable data protection laws.
+Where this is the case, we will process Other Data only for the same purposes as Personal Data under this privacy policy.